 Keep Them Cool

 A common side effect of teething is your baby’s temperature will rise.
 This can cause problems at night time as they struggle to stay comfortable enough to sleep.
-As a general rule, many parents find setting the temperature of their room between 61 to 68 degrees Farenheit (16 to 20 Celsius) is ideal.
+As a general rule, many parents find setting the temperature of their room between 61 to 68 degrees Fahrenheit (16 to 20 Celsius) is ideal.
 It’s helpful to use a lightweight blanket during teething so they don’t get too hot.
 Taking their temperature with an ear thermometer is also useful.
-Keep in mind that if baby’s temperature is over 99.5 degrees Farenheit (37.5 Celsius,) it isn’t a sign of teething and you will need to take them to the doctor.
+Keep in mind that if baby’s temperature is over 99.5 degrees Fahrenheit (37.5 Celsius,) it isn’t a sign of teething and you will need to take them to the doctor.

 Soothing Baby’s Bottom